aliya-fanaskar/Python-for-Data-Analysis/README.md

 This space documents my personal journey of mastering Python for Data Analytics.
 The goal of this repository is not only to practice coding but to:
 - Build a solid foundation in Python for Data Analysis
-- Document my learning progress
+- Organize and document my diversified learning in one place
 - Create a personal reference hub for easy access in future

 I am sharing this here because I’m excited to see and share how my learning process, which includes a mix of structured lessons and curious explorations, evolves over time.
 This is a **work in progress** repository and I’ll keep adding new notebooks as I learn more.